sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 02-09-2020

+- https://learnk8s.io/setting-cpu-memory-limits-requests Setting the right requests and limits in Kubernetes

 # 31-08-2020

 - https://casbin.org/en/ Casbin · An authorization library that supports access control models like ACL, RBAC, ABAC